FantasticCowboy/bigLeagueHunting/README.md

 I want this game to be similar to duck shooter https://softfamous.com/wp-content/uploads/2018/10/Duck-Shooter.jpg.

-The first iteration of this game will be red square will appear on the screen slowly.
-The player will then shoot the square and gain points.
+The first iteration of this game will have red squares that will appear on the screen slowly.
+The player will then shoot the squares and gain points.
 The concept art can be found here. https://docs.google.com/presentation/d/1uJ5Ls6_tUSrG_hbFxt3fMM18Wc2cxvzXtAcdGeCwass/edit#slide=id.p

 For this initial version, there will be three states for the game - title, playing, and game over.